buzzqw/TUS/OBSS/markdown-separati/en/13-armed-combat.md

 ## Distance

-By **Touch distance**  we mean a distance that allows touching the opponent, so no more than one meter for medium-sized creatures without long weapons or with reach.
+By **Touch distance**   we mean a distance that allows touching the opponent, so no more than one meter for medium-sized creatures without long weapons or reach.
 Touch distance is melee distance if long weapons are not used.

 By **Melee distance**   we mean a distance that allows hand-to-hand combat.
 The area that can be hit around the character is also called the **threat area** (usually within 1 meter around the character, or within 2 meters in the case of a long weapon).

 In monsters, this distance is indicated by reach; for throwing weapons, it' \*\*s called range.